cmaster11/gha/README.md

 <!-- GENERATE_WORKFLOWS BEGIN -->

 - [`workflow-create-release`](./.github/workflows/workflow-create-release.yml): Creates a release from an artifact into a standalone branch
+- [`workflow-test-subworkflows`](./.github/workflows/workflow-test-subworkflows.yml): A test workflow, used to test sub-workflows
 - [`workflow-test`](./.github/workflows/workflow-test.yml): A test workflow
 <!-- GENERATE_WORKFLOWS END -->